AbhishekAjoy/Calculator/README.md

 It can also perform clear and backspace operations.

 This application is still under work and has bugs as it is just a beginner's attempt.
-Feel free to provide suggestions for improvment.
+Feel free to provide suggestions for improvement.